nus-cs2103-AY2223S1/tp/docs/team/guokweijie.md

 * Managed and scribed the project Google document and made team submissions

 ### Review/mentoring contributions:
-* Reviewed PRs:
+* Some of the PRs I reviewed:
   * [#1](https://github.com/AY2223S1-CS2103T-W08-1/tp/pull/174), [#2](https://github.com/AY2223S1-CS2103T-W08-1/tp/pull/172), [#3](https://github.com/AY2223S1-CS2103T-W08-1/tp/pull/158)
-* Mentored teammates for features:
+* Mentored teammates for features, User Guide and Developer Guide:
   * FindBillCommand and FindBillCommandParser (code was also referenced)
   * FindBillCommandTest and FindBillCommandParserTest (code was also referenced)